Second-order models and traffic data from mobile sensors: Model fitting using vehicle trajectory data

 It turns out that the above analysis can be more easily interpreted in a discrete-time setting.
 Let us consider three consecutive time points $t_{i-1},\,t_{i},\,t_{i+1}$.
 First, notice that

 In light of this calculation, the feasibility condition \eqref{necessary} becomes

 Using \eqref{equlv}, the decision rules following \eqref{necessary} can be explicitly summarized as follows.

-\begin{remark} We note that the above computational procedure does not produce any result if the velocity is below ${4\over 9}A\rho_{jam}$, which is around 22 (foot/second) according to our calibration result presented later.
-Thus such method is quite restrictive in application, despite the fact that it is consistent with the original phase transition model. \end{remark}
+\begin{remark} We note that the above computational procedure does not produce any result if the velocity is below ${4\over 9}A\rho_{jam}$.
+Such an assumption may be rather restrictive in application, especially for traffic where low speed is prevailing, although this method is exact and consistent with the original phase transition model.
+As we later show in Table \ref{tabssrhoqentireperiod}, Method 3 is more resilient to under sampling in estimating $\hat q$ than the other two methods, whenever applicable. \end{remark}